nikson-a/nose-test-workflow/README.md

 ## **Overview**

 The GitHub Test Action is an automated workflow that runs tests on your code every time a pull request is created.
-This ensures that changes to the code do not break existing functionality.
-Pytest is a testing framework for Python that makes it easy to write and run tests for your Python code.
+This ensures that changes to the code do not break existing functionality. nosetests is a testing framework for Python that makes it easy to write and run tests for your Python code.

 ## **Prerequisites**

 Before you set up the test action, you need to have the following:

 *   A GitHub repository for your Python application
-*   A Python application with test files using Pytest
+*   A Python application with test files using nosetests

 ## **Set Up the Test Action**